mayteio/use-pusher/README.md

 ## Usage

-You must wrap your app with a `PusherProvider` and pass it config props for [pusher-js](https://github.com/pusher/pusher-js) initialisation initialisation.
+You must wrap your app with a `PusherProvider` and pass it config props for [`pusher-js`](https://github.com/pusher/pusher-js) initialisation.

 ```tsx
 import React from "react";